jouni/j-elements/docs/pages/research/icons.md

 Icons are a fundamental part of the visual appearance of an application.

+> #### This page is partly outdated
+> The Vaadin icon component has gained more feature since I wrote this, making it easier to use icons.

 The current way of defining and using icons in a Vaadin application involves JavaScript, which is not natural for designers, and prevents using the icons with standard HTML elements (a `<vaadin-icon>` element is needed to use an icon).

 For icons used in components, a custom icon font is needed to be able to override them.
 This leads to duplication of the same icon in two formats.